EmilHvitfeldt/paletteer/cran-comments.md

 * More clearly specified the overall license of the package to match the LICENSE files.
 * Changed the lisence field in the DESCRIPTION file to "GPL-3".
-* remaned LICENSE file to LICENSE.note.
+* Remaned LICENSE file to LICENSE.note.
+* Create and reference AUTHORS file.
+* Referenced LICENSE.note file in DESCRIPTION.

 ## Test environments
 * local OS X install, R 3.5.0